 Foundation and Inquiry Courses:

 Each student will choose courses with advisor assistance.
-The following shows a sample of recommended courses for potential concentrations.

 The Master of Arts - Transitional B program requires a practicum course in conjunction with full-time teaching, or a student teaching experience if the student does not have his/her own classroom, for a minimum of 33 credits for the degree.